cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 ### 1.2.2.1.
 “Gateway transit” scope = the entire VNET & the VNET range is (or is not) advertised On-Prem

-[***Gateway Transit***](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-peering-gateway-transit?toc=%2Fazure%2Fvirtual-network%2Ftoc.json) allows to extend the scope of the connectivity between Azure and On-Prem to peered VNETs, as represented on the diagram below for Spoke1 VNET.
+[***Gateway Transit***](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-peering-gateway-transit?toc=%2Fazure%2Fvirtual-network%2Ftoc.json) allows to extend the scope of the connectivity between Azure and the On-Prem to peered VNETs, as represented on the diagram below for Spoke1 VNET.

 It is a per-VNET peering feature that must be applied on both ends of a peering: